 Narada is arguably ancient India’s most traveled sage with the ability to visit distant worlds and Lokas (the Sanskrit for Realms).
-He appears predominantly in a number of Hindu texts, notably the Mahabharata and the Ramayana, as well as in the epics of the Puranas.
+He appears predominantly in several Hindu texts, notably the Mahabharata and the Ramayana, and the epics of the Puranas.

 In the historical tales, Narada Muni traversed the distant worlds and lokas singing the glories of the Lord to the alluring music of Veena.
-In one of many such tales, as described in the Bhagavata Purana; Lord Brahma suggested Narad Muni settle down and expand his lineage.
+As described in the Bhagavata Purana, Lord Brahma suggested Narad Muni settle down and expand his lineage in one of many such tales.
 However, Narad Muni refused to comply with his advice; clearly, he preferred to sing the glories of Lord along with the fascinating tune of Veena to getting attached to any worldly affair which infuriated Lord Brahma.
-Brahma, in turn, cursed him to lead the life of a Gandharva – a celestial Singer; for One Kalpa- a single day of Lord Brahma equalling to 432 million solar years.
+Brahma, in turn, cursed him for leading the life of a Gandharva – a celestial Singer; for One Kalpa- a single day of Lord Brahma equalling 432 million solar years.

 He is famously known as the first ‘Journalist’ of the Earth and a divine messenger constantly wandering around in all three realms; heaven – Satya to Bhuvar loka, earth – Bhu loka, underworld – Atala to Patala loka, and he gives information to all, the Devas(Gods), the Rakshas(Demons) and the Men (Earthly beings).

-Lord Brahma was enlightened by Sri Krishna, who in turn rendered his knowledge to his Manas-Putra Narad Muni; and Narad Muni to his famous disciple Sri Veda Vyasa.
-The process is believed to have continued through a chain of successors to the present day; the tales tell.(Last Updated On: July 1, 2020)
+Lord Brahma was enlightened by Sri Krishna, who rendered his knowledge to his Manas-Putra Narad Muni and Narad Muni to his famous disciple Sri Veda Vyasa.
+The process is believed to have continued through a chain of successors to the present day, the tales tell.(Last Updated On: August 21, 2021)